 On this day in history, the Irish author and poet Oscar Wilde was released from jail after serving two years of hard labor.
 Wilde was the author of such important works as “The Picture of Dorian Gray” (1890) and “The Importance of Being Earnest” (1895).

-Wilde had been arrested for “gross indecency” under Section 11 of the Criminal Law Amendment Act 1885, an Act of the Parliament of the United Kingdom.
-Wilde pleaded not guilty, but on May 25, 1895 was convicted of gross indecency and sentenced to the maximum allowed: two years of hard labour.
+Wilde had been arrested for “gross indecency” [read: committing homosexual acts] under Section 11 of the Criminal Law Amendment Act 1885, an Act of the Parliament of the United Kingdom.
+Wilde pleaded not guilty, but on May 25, 1895 was convicted and sentenced to the maximum allowed: two years of hard labor.

 Wilde was imprisoned first in Pentonville Prison and then Wandsworth Prison in London.
 Inmates followed a regimen of “hard labour, hard fare and a hard bed,” which wore very harshly on Wilde.
 His health declined sharply, and in November he collapsed during chapel from illness and hunger.
 His right ear drum was ruptured in the fall, an injury that later contributed to his death.

-Wilde was released on this day in history, and left England for the continent, to spend his last three years in impoverished exile.
+When released, Wilde left England for the continent, to spend his last three years in impoverished exile.
 He wrote two long letters to the British newspaper, “The Daily Chronicle,” describing the brutal conditions of English prisons and advocating penal reform.

 Wilde reunited with both Ross and Douglas, but his wife Constance refused to meet with him or to let him see their sons.